Thousands of 'cold-stunned' sea turtles rescued from Texas coast amid record-breaking deep freeze

 Meanwhile, volunteers throughout the area, many without heat and power in their own homes, volunteered to rescue as many turtles as they could, city officials said.

 Utility crews raced Wednesday to restore power to nearly 3.4 million customers around the U.S. who were still without electricity.
-The latest storm front was expected to bring more hardship to parts of Texas, Arkansas and the Lower Mississippi Valley before moving into the Northeast on Thursday.
+As of Friday, many Texans who lost power for days now have it back, but the crisis was far from over in parts of the South with many people lacking safe drinking water.

+Click here to support the Association of Zoos & Aquariums (AZA), which is hoping to raise at least $50,000 to support what is likely the largest sea turtle cold-stunning event in Texas history.

 The Associated Press contributed to this report.